Planning Practice & Reconciliation Committee

 PIBC's Planning Practice & Reconciliation Committee

-The PIBC Board tasked a working group with developing and recommending relevant and achievable strategies and actions for PIBC to respond to outcomes from the Truth and Reconciliation Commission and the Missing and Murdered Indigenous Women and Girls (MMIWG) Report.
-As a result of initial work and member feedback, the Planning Practice & Reconciliation Committee (PPRC) was formed.
+The Planning Practice and Reconciliation Committee (PPRC) was formed by the PIBC Board to “develop and recommend relevant and achievable strategies and actions for PIBC to respond to outcomes from the Truth and Reconciliation Commission’s (TRC) Final Report and the Final report of the National Inquiry into Missing and Murdered Indigenous Women and Girls (MMIWG).”

-• Acknowledgement of the harm that has been inflicted
+2. Acknowledge the harm that has been inflicted by these actions;

 • Click here to read PPRC's most recent activities and deliverables (excerpt from current PIBC Annual Report)